-Public Interest Disclosure (1) means a disclosure by a natural person of - (a) information that shows or tends to show - (i) a person, public officer or public body has engaged in improper conduct; or (ii) a public officer or public body has taken, is taking or proposes to take detrimental action against a person in contravention of the section 45 of the Act. (b) information that the person reasonably believes shows or tends to show - (i) a person, public officer or public body has engaged, is engaging or proposes to engage improper conduct; or (ii) a public officer or public body has taken, is taking or proposes to take detrimental action against a person in contravention of section 45 of the Act.
-Detrimental Action includes action causing injury, loss or damage; intimidation or harassment; discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business, including the taking of disciplinary action.
+- (1) means a disclosure by a natural person of - - (a) information that shows or tends to show - - (i) a person, public officer or public body has engaged in improper conduct; or - (ii) a public officer or public body has taken, is taking or proposes to take detrimental action against a person in contravention of the section 45 of the Act. - (b) information that the person reasonably believes shows or tends to show - (i) a person, public officer or public body has engaged, is engaging or proposes to - engage improper conduct; or includes action causing injury, loss or damage; intimidation or harassment; discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business, including the taking of disciplinary action.